 The third verse the leader threw out was Matthew 24: 42-44.

-First, the question is filled with false belief, and assumption.
+First, the question is filled with false beliefs and assumptions.

-Assumption, because even leaders will not take the time to find out if there is something that contradicts their inference; false belief, because when confronted with the truth (and I have confronted them on previous occasions) they refuse the truth and try to make a work around so that they can keep their beliefs intact.
+Assumptions, because leaders will not take the time to find out if there is something that contradicts their opinion; false beliefs, because when confronted with the truth (and I have confronted them on previous occasions) they refuse to accept the truth and try to make a workaround so that they can keep their beliefs intact.

 Secondly, if this is really the way God feels, then the answer is:

 Most likely because we have a natural tendency to be slackers.
 This is probably the reason that the church cannot handle talking about the freedoms we have in Christ.
 Think about it.
 If I told you how very simple it is to have this life in Christ, and that you have already been forgiven, you might choose to live a wild life with no restraints, and perhaps even not go church.
 What is the problem with all that?
 How is religion supposed to control you?

 The mornings “discussion” even ended with a loud rant about how there is not enough preaching on sin and personal responsibility these days.

 In light of this, why do we foolishly take passages like Matthew 24:36 NASB “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone.”
 A passage that was meant to explain to the disciples what the end-time salvation of the Jews would look like, and apply it to ourselves?